CLIENT CONNECT (2 min video)

 However, If you need best in category form features for a comprehensive intake, then one cloud option choice will work and another may well not.

-Case in Point Our estate planning law firm clients want a better soluttion for client intake.
+Our estate planning law firm clients want a better soluttion for client intake.
 Better for their law firm and their clients.
 Furthermore, a firm with a vision of offering a yearly client care program will certainly need the best in class features found only in dedicated online forms systems.

 In fact we have found more options such asintegration with both Zapier and MS Power Automate which opens a whloe new ‘dataverse’ of options for automated workflow.